arendst/Tasmota/README.md

+## 5.0.0a
+  - Upgrade changes from latest original
+  - Fix 32 relay support for powerontimer
+  - Fix 32 relay support for powerOn states.
+Be carefull to change ESP.resetreason in code form "Power On" to something that matches to your device on reset.

 ## 4.1.3c (Patchlevel1)
 - Added support for 8 channel DIO board PCF8574.
 Multiple boards up to 8 are allowed.
 The I2C adress is changed though pins on the board.
 Up to 64 relays can be now directly adressed.
 Special configuration menue for PCF8574.
 Relays can be INVERTED